MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/walkthrough-conducting-a-sales-campaign.md

 -   Marketing Staffer

 ## Prerequisites
- Before you can perform the tasks in the walkthrough, you must install the [!INCLUDE[demolong](../ApplicationDesign/includes/demolong_md.md)].
+ Before you can perform the tasks in the walkthrough, you must install the FIX INCLUDE HERE<!--[!INCLUDE[demolong](../ApplicationDesign/includes/demolong_md.md)] -->.

 ## Story
- The marketing manager in the Sales department of [!INCLUDE[demoname](../BusinessFunctionality/IntegratingWithMicrosoftDynamicsCRM/includes/demoname_md.md)] is responsible for planning campaigns and for executing them.
+ The marketing manager in the Sales department of FIX INCLUDE HERE<!--[!INCLUDE[demoname](../BusinessFunctionality/IntegratingWithMicrosoftDynamicsCRM/includes/demoname_md.md)] --> is responsible for planning campaigns and for executing them.
 He also makes decisions about which trade shows to participate in and he evaluates campaign progress.

  The marketing staffer in the Marketing department handles producing, distributing, and placing marketing material.